Spencerooni/dig-scriptogram/elb/README.md

 ## The Ruby version

-The Ruby version slow_elb.rb is identical in functionality also but again different in the way you call it because of the way Ruby processes command-line arguments.
+The Ruby version grep_elb.rb is identical in functionality also but again different in the way you call it because of the way Ruby processes command-line arguments.

-You can run slow_elb.rb on all the log files you've downloaded to show processing time above 5 secs with:
+You can run grep_elb.rb on all the log files you've downloaded to show processing time above 5 secs with:

 ```
-$ ruby slow_elb.rb --threshold=5 *.log | tee warden-28th
+$ ruby grep_elb.rb --threshold=5 *.log | tee warden-28th
 ```

-You can pass the following options to slow_elb.rb:
+You can pass the following options to grep_elb.rb:

 ```
 -1, --1                          Compare time of elb internal processing time (sec).
 Defaults if none specified.